ai4he/Hardware_Application/Hardware_Development/README.md

      >>This can capture the video input from computer and it transfer to the device

   * Using another HDMI cable, Connect device(3588) HDMI output to Desktop monitor HDMI input.
-     >>Caputured video from your computer will transfer to monitor as output
+     >>Caputured video from your computer will transfer to Desktop monitor as output

   * Power on the device(RK 3588)